maiskt/hackathon.github.io/docs/15-Financial-Health.md

 * In 2017, these questions were asked on a 5-point Likert scale instead of yes/no. The options "Somewhat Agree" and "Strongly Agree" were converted to the "Yes" level.

 ## ECO_VUL
-This variable uses multiple questions within surveys to determine if the respondent is economically vurlnerable.
+This variable uses multiple questions within surveys to determine if the respondent is economically vulnerable.

 Notes: